Moving On Journal

 The DTAA’s journal Moving On is published twice a year.
 It features articles on dance movement therapy from Australasia and overseas, from practitioners, researchers, students and visiting experts.
 It includes regular columns: Australasian Moves; Professional Development reflections; World News; book reviews; and professional issues.
 Contributions are welcome from DTAA members and other professionals about the therapeutic use of dance and movement and other related topics.

 In between journal editions, there is a monthly e-bulletin, Current Moves providing information about dance movement therapy for members and subscribers, and a “members only” newsletter.

 The NDIS provides new opportunities in Australia for people living with a disability to have more say over options for their lives.
-This includes the kind of day to day, activity and therapeutic support available to them.
+This includes the kind of day to day, activity and therapeutic supports available to them.
 New options for how government funding support is provided means that choices lie with clients as to what programs they access and how they are supported.
-This change opens up new opportunities for funding for dance movement therapists who have skills and capacity to deliver against at least four of the NDIS registration groups:
+While DTAA continues to work towards the inclusion of dance movement therapy as a recognised professional category under NDIS, this change signifies new opportunities for potential funding for dance movement therapists who have the skills and capacity to deliver against at least four of the NDIS registration groups:

 - Early intervention supports for early childhood